cpiker/dasFlex/README.md

 For RHEL-like systems, check the conf files in `/etc/httpd/conf.modules.d`.

 Second in your applicable SSL server add the following.
-If you're using the default SSL server on Ubuntu the file is located at `/etc/apache2/sites-enabled/default-ssl.conf`.
+If you're using the default SSL server on Ubuntu the file is located at `/etc/apache2/sites-enabled/default-ssl.conf` or for RHEL, `/etc/httpd/conf.d/ssl.conf`.
 ```
 <Location "/dasws/" >
   RewriteEngine on